vivekanand1101/stanford-corenlp-python/README.md

 If you need longs texts (more than 30-50 sentences), you have to use a batch_parse function.
 It reads text files from input directory and returns generator object of parsed each file:

-   from corenlp import batch_process raw_text_directory = "sample_raw_text/"
+    from corenlp import batch_process
+    raw_text_directory = "sample_raw_text/"
     batch_process(raw_text_directory)  # It returns a generator object of each file

 ## Developer
    * Hiroyoshi Komatsu [hiroyoshi.komat@gmail.com]
    * Johannes Castner [jac2130@columbia.edu]

-Following original README in stanford-corenlp-python.
+Following are the README in original stanford-corenlp-python.

 -------------------------------------